CherukuriSiva/PersonalBlog/README.md

 # PersonalBlog

-This is a html application for personal blogs.
+This is an html application for personal blogs.
 With minimal changes to this repo... any one can bring their personal blog up.

 ![PersonalBlog](ReadMeImages/s1.png)